 Our eight week course uses the six lectures Faraday delivered on the chemistry of a burning candle in 1861 to establishing fundamental concepts in chemistry.
 We are lucky to have the exact text of the lectures, since an enterprising newspaper reporter took them down verbatim in shorthand.
 We will use these lectures as Faraday himself did — going from direct observation to a discussion of scientific thought and experimentation, chemical composition of wax and the nature of matter, combustion reactions, forces and energy, and the history of the human scientific endeavor.

 All students will perform adaptations of Faraday's experiments to develop proper experimental techniques (with an emphasis on lab safety) then submit their lab reports for teacher and peer review, and discuss their experiences in online class sessions.
 This is an excellent opportunity for junior high and early high school students to prepare for high school level science courses.

-Advanced students planning on taking Honors or AP Chemistry will be given more challenging assignments and lab exercises options which can be used to fulfill Scholars Online Chemistry AP course requirements and reduce lab work required during the regular academic year.
+Advanced students planning on taking Honors or AP Chemistry may opt for more challenging assignments and lab exercises which might be used to fulfill the Scholars Online Chemistry or other AP course requirements and reduce lab work required during the regular academic year.

 Because Scholars Online personnel cannot oversee the experiments, parents must sign an agreement to provide adequate supervision during performance of experiments.